hbowie/pstextmerge/docs/index.md

 The letter "H" will cause selected special characters to be translated to their equivalent HTML entities.

+<h4 id="markdown-modifier-o">Markdown Modifier "O"</h4>

+The letter "O" will cause the field to be treated as Markdown, and converted to HTML.

 <h5 id="email-apostrophes-modifier-">E-mail Apostrophes Modifier '</h5>